Campus accommodations are nearly sold out for this program. Please see our list of local hotels and inns.

 Program Insurance is available through TravMark's A+ Program Protection Plans.
 Get a free quote today.

 This 3-day collaborative event begins Friday evening with an in-depth overview of Project Drawdown by executive director Paul Hawken and his team.
-They will discuss the project, who is part of it, how far they have come, next steps including the Drawdown Research Institute, and other ways that educational institutions, students of all ages, and communities are getting involved.
+We will discuss the project, who is part of it, how far they have come, next steps including a Drawdown Research Collaborative, and other ways that educational institutions, students of all ages, and communities are taking up Drawdown and getting involved.

-We will be streaming this presentation live so that those who cannot join us in person can join in online to learn more about the Drawdown Learn initiative and explore how they can participate.
+We will be streaming live during the Friday evening session so that those who cannot join us in person can participate online.
+Learn more about Project Drawdown and the emerging Drawdown Learn initiative as you explore how you, your school, and/or your community can participate.

-Check back in coming weeks for registration information.
+Check back in coming weeks for online registration information and more about becoming a satellite viewing or event site.

 Professional Development Credit

-This program includes 15 hours.
-More information coming soon about professional development credit options.
+This program includes 15 hours of professional development credit.

 Many educators, schools, student groups, parents, and others are doing innovative work when it comes to climate change education.

-If you are planning to attend this Drawdown Learn event and are interested in sharing a particular project or approach that you think would be helpful to others, please fill out this submission form and we will follow up with you about presenting at our expo session.
-There is no extra cost to register.
+If you are planning to attend this Drawdown Learn event and are interested in sharing information or a display on a particular project or approach that you think would be helpful for others, please fill out this submission form and we will follow up with you about creating a small display in our expo area.

-Space is limited and will be allocated depending on how many people would like to present, and how large their demonstration requirements are.
-Register early to be considered for larger displays.
+Space is limited and will be allocated depending on how many people would like to bring materials, and how large their demonstration requirements are.
+Submit requests early to be considered for larger displays.
+If you are only bringing flyers or pamphlets there is no need to tell us in advance.

 Questions?
 Contact Moira Dwyer: Moirad@eomega.org